project-sunbird/sunbird-commons/ingredients/faqs/cont_upld_how_bulkupld.md

 7. Compress  all the content files into one .zip file.
 The size of the zip file should not exceed <xxx>
 8. Upload the .zip file on Google drive and share the link with or email the zipped folder to content.ntp@centralsquarefound.org
 9. Ensure the following if the content is URL based:

-	a.
-The destination website uses HyperText Transfer Protocol Secure (https) and not  HyperText Transfer Protocol (http).
+	- The destination website uses HyperText Transfer Protocol Secure (https) and not  HyperText Transfer Protocol (http).

-    b.
-The destination website is enabled for cross origin resource sharing
+	- The destination website is enabled for cross origin resource sharing

 	***Note:***